timeddilation/F1-dataViz/README.md

 # Updating the Data

-After you download the most recent data from the data source, add the CSV files to a directory in the root of the repository called "newerData".
+Download the most recent data from the data source, and replace all existing files in the "data" direcory with the new CSVs.
-Then run updateData.R